-• Paid Parent's Leave and Benefit
+Paid Parent's Leave and Benefit

-Parent's Leave is a new statutory entitlement for parents to take 2 weeks leave in the first year after the birth or adoption of their child.
+Parent's Leave is a new statutory entitlement for parents to take 5 weeks leave in the first 2 years after the birth or adoption of their child.
 It is available for children born or adopted after 1 November 2019.
-These 2 weeks can be taken separately or together.
+These 5 weeks can be taken separately or together.

-Each parent of a child may be entitled to be paid Parent's Benefit for the 2 weeks while on Parent's Leave.
+Each parent of a child may be entitled to be paid Parent's Benefit for the 5 weeks while on Parent's Leave.

-You are medically certified to not come into work due to COVID-19
+3. You are medically certified to not come into work due to COVID-19

-- Employee Entitlements - Sick Leave
+Sick Leave